WICG/first-party-sets/README.md

 -   Self-attestation of conformance to the subset definitions by submitter.
 -   Technical consistency checks such as verifying control over domains, and ensuring that no domain appears in more than one set.
 -   Transparency logs documenting all acceptances and deletions to enable accountability and auditability.
--   Mechanism/process for the general public to report potential misuse of First-Party Sets.
+-   Mechanism/process for the general public to report potential misuse of Related Website Sets.

-At this time, a verification entity to detect and enforce against abuses of the First-Party Sets technology has not been engaged.
+At this time, a verification entity to detect and enforce against abuses of the Related Website Sets technology has not been engaged.
 This may change in the future.

 ## Origins instead of registrable domains

-A First-Party Set is a collection of origins, but it is specified by registrable domains, which carries a dependency on the [public suffix list](https://publicsuffix.org).
+A Related Website Set is a collection of origins, but it is specified by registrable domains, which carries a dependency on the [public suffix list](https://publicsuffix.org).
 While this is consistent with the various proposed privacy models as well as cookie handling, the security boundary on the web is the origin, not registrable domain.

 An alternate design would be to instead specify sets by origins directly.
-In this model, any https origin would be a possible First-Party Set primary, and each origin must individually join a set, rather than relying on the root as we do here.
-For continuity with the existing behavior, we would then define the registrable domain as the default First-Party Set for each origin.
+In this model, any https origin would be a possible Related Website Set primary, and each origin must individually join a set, rather than relying on the root as we do here.
+For continuity with the existing behavior, we would then define the registrable domain as the default Related Website Set for each origin.
 That is, by default, `https://foo.example.com`, `https://bar.example.com`, and `https://example.com:444` would all be in a set under `https://example.com`.
 Defining a set explicitly would override this default set.

 This would reduce the web's dependency on the public suffix list, which would mitigate [various problems](https://github.com/sleevi/psl-problems).
 For instance, a university may allow students to register arbitrary subdomains at
 `https://foo.university.example`, but did not place `university.example` on the public suffix list, either due to compatibility concerns or oversight.
-With an origin-specified First-Party Set, individual origins could then detach themselves from the default set to avoid security problems with non-origin-based features such as cookies.
+With an origin-specified Related Website Set, individual origins could then detach themselves from the default set to avoid security problems with non-origin-based features such as cookies.
 (Note the [\_\_Host- cookie prefix](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-03#section-4.1.3.2)